semo21/ClickerGame/Development Log.md

 ### 06.15.25.

-- Learned detail structure of UE C++ system.
+- Studied the detailed architecture of the Unreal Engine C++ build system.
-  - DLL, UHT, UBT etc.
+  - Covered concepts like DLLs, UHT, UBT, etc.

 ### 06.16.25.

-- Added Floating Text Animation.
+- Added animation to FloatingText for better visual feedback.

+### 06.17.25.

+- Started refactoring the source code, focusing on AMyPlayerController.
+  - Began separating responsibilities from AMyPlayerController as it had become too monolithic.